 The Weeknd first got the attention of the online music world when someone in Drake's camp posted three early tracks on his blog, and Tesfaye's career soared further when he appeared on his mentor's sophomore 2011 album, Take Care.
 "We're definitely a family," said Drake in an MTV interview.
 "It's a Toronto thing."
 Today, he says he has nothing but gratitude for Drake, whom he calls "my closest friend in the industry at that time."
 At the time, though, he resented that so many songs that he'd intended to release under his own name ended up on Drake's album.
 "I gave up almost half of my album," said Tesfaye.
 "It's hard.
 I will always be thankful—if it wasn't for the light he shined on me, who knows where I'd be.
 And everything happens for a reason."

-According to a scathing VICE interview with Jeremy Rose, The Weeknd was initially a collaboration between him and Tesfaye, and they called themselves The Weekend.
+According to a scathing Vice interview with Jeremy Rose, the Weeknd was initially a collaboration between him and Tesfaye, and they called themselves the Weekend.
 Tesfaye dropped the final "e" shortly after the two friends-of-friends parted company in 2010—which happened just as those three tracks, which they wrote together, were blowing up online.
-The bad timing has to sting—two years later, Tesfaye has played the Coachella festival and can boast of sold-out shows in New York.
+Of course, the success of Beauty Behind the Madness has proven that Tesfaye manages just fine on his own.